The world is highly unequal. So what are global wealth inequality and income inequality? Explore these key terms and more.

 Wealth inequality tends to increase when ultra-wealthy individuals and companies exert their influence over government policies.
 They advocate for tax breaks for the ultra-rich and corporations, as well as less regulation on businesses.
 Policies that result in low wages for workers, and low taxes for corporations and ultra-wealthy people, drive economic inequality.

 The argument for these sorts of policies is that lower taxes will spur economic activity, which benefits everyone.
-This theory of “trickle-down economics” allows the wealthier members of society to get a bigger piece of the economic pie created by the new wealth being generated.
-Less wealth trickles down to workers, however, and leaves the government with fewer resources for education, subsidies for childcare, and other programs that can help working people get ahead.
+This theory of “trickle-down economics” allows the wealthier members of society to get a bigger piece of the pie from the new wealth being generated.
+Less wealth ends up trickling down to workers, however, and leaves the government with fewer resources for education, subsidies for childcare, and other programs that can help working people get ahead.

 “Trickle-down economics assumes that a rising tide of economic growth will lift all boats,” says Oxfam America’s Head of Research Nick Galasso.
 “The reality is that it does not lift all boats equally.”